10 Interesting Facts That You Didn't Know About New Zealand

-We do things a little differently down under, actually only 5% of the population in New Zealand is human.
+We do things a little differently here in New Zealand, only a small fraction of the creatures living here are human!
 Maybe it’s our animal instincts that make us so exotic and unique.
-From the alpine terrain to the glacially-fed rivers, the golden sand dunes to enchanting rainforests, New Zealand will captivate your every nous.
-Apart from our honesty and frankness, what differentiates New Zealand and its people from the rest of the world you may ask?
+From the alpine terrain to the glacially-fed rivers, the golden sand dunes to enchanting rainforests, New Zealand will captivate all your senses.
+Apart from the honest and humility of the New Zealand people, what is so different about New Zealand compared to the rest of the world?
+Well here's 10 interesting facts for you:

 Fact 1 – Native Birds of New Zealand:

 Well firstly our namesake, the Kiwi.
 This little guy is one of our national treasures and has been around for almost 70 million years.
 This flightless little bird, who is equivalent to the size of a domestic chicken, will lay eggs larger than their actual size.
 If you’re lucky enough to see the Okarito Kiwi, you’ll normally find them in a small area on the West Coast.
-Unfortunately, the Kiwi is blind, but that doesn’t stop them from having the most extremely sensitive nose, that will snuffle out any type of food.
-Spending most of their time away from daylight, they’re also a bit shy.
-Not like the inquisitive Kea who is the first on the scene at any event, and loves to eat the strips of rubber around car windows.
+Unfortunately kiwi birds have pretty poor eyesight, luckily that means they have an extremely sensitive nose (their nostrils are right down on the end of their long beaks!), that will sniff out any type of food.
+The kea, unlike the kiwi which is nocturnal and shy, is very inquisitive, and will be the first on the scene at a photo stop, in the right parts of the South Island, to see what's going on and see what food they can scavange.

 At 85 letters, Taumatawhakatangihangaoauauotameteaturipukakapikimaungahoronukupo-kaiwhenuakitanatahu, is the longest place name found in any English speaking country.
 Roughly translating too, “the place where Tamatea, the man with the big knees, who slid, climbed and swallowed mountains, known as the land-eater, played his nose flute to his loved ones”.
 This 305 metre high hill, is situated in the southern Hawke’s Bay.

 While we’re hanging out in the Hawkes Bay, you should check out the famous Cape Kidnappers Golf Course.
 With its quirky bunkers and greens, the rustic club house is a great place to stop by and admire the cliff top views.
-While us Kiwis are passionate about rugby, Golf is still the most popular participated sport in New Zealand.
-With our world class landscapes perfectly suited to golf courses, no wonder there are more golf courses in New Zealand per capita of population than anywhere else in the world!
+While us Kiwis are passionate about rugby, golf is the sport played by the most kiwis sport.
+With our world class landscapes perfectly suited to golf courses, it's no wonder there are more golf courses in New Zealand per capita than anywhere else in the world!

 Fact 4 – Kayaking and Jet Boating:

-And for you avid water sport fans out there, wherever you are at any given time in New Zealand, you’re never more than 128 kilometres (100 miles) from the ocean.
-And due to the moderating effect of the ocean here, our summer and winter temperatures will only differ by less than 10 degrees.
-From kayaking to jet boating, there’s no excuse not to enjoy the magnificence of the New Zealand waters.
+Avid watersports fans visiting New Zealand can relax, knowing that you’re never more than 128 kilometres (100 miles) from the ocean anywhere in our country.
+And due to the moderating effect of the ocean here, our summer and winter temperatures will differ by less than 10 degrees.
+From kayaking to jet boating, there’s no excuse not to enjoy the magnificence of the New Zealand waters, whether that's salt water or fresh!
+Our lakes are pretty spectacular and perfect for watersports too!

-One of our rarest subspecies, the Hector Dolphin, can be found sporadically off the coast of New Zealand.
-Make sure you keep your eyes peeled for Hector and his pals, as they will only grow a maximum length of 1.5 metres.
-If you spot one, check out Hector’s dorsal fin, they look a little like a Mickey Mouse ear.
+One of our rarest subspecies, the Hector Dolphin, can be found off the coast of New Zealand.
+Make sure you keep your eyes peeled, as they will only grow a maximum length of 1.5 metres.
+If you spot one, check out the Hector’s dorsal fin, they look a little like a Mickey Mouse ear - more curved than other dolphin species.

 Fact 6 – Takaka in Nelson:

-Imagine the size of an Olympic swimming pool, well more than 2,100 million litres of fresh water every 24 hours, will spurt through the cracks in the limestone Waikoropupu, near Takaka, which is part of the Nelson Province.
-Known to the locals as Pupu Springs, is the largest cold water spring system in the Southern Hemisphere.
-This mineral rich town is also known for is farming and sawmilling.
+More than 21 million litres of fresh water every 24 hours spring from the ground through the cracks in the limestone at Waikoropupu, near Takaka - part of the Nelson Province.
+The spring is known to the locals as Pupu Springs, and is the largest cold water spring system in the Southern Hemisphere.
+This mineral rich town is also known for farming and sawmilling.

-To make hiking easier for you, one of the added bonuses to your New Zealand experience is we have no snakes or dangerous wild animals.
+Another reason to come hiking in New Zealand, to go alongside our incredible views, pristine lakes, and massive mountains, is the fact that we have no snakes or dangerous wild animals.
 We do have one poisonous spider, but don’t worry the Katipo will mind its own business by keeping tucked away in the sand dunes.